6 ways to consolidate credit card debt

 A debt management plan can help you organize your credit card payments and get on track to pay off your balances.
 To enroll in a debt management plan, you typically have to work with a credit counselor at a nonprofit credit counseling agency.

 A credit counselor can reduce your monthly payments by negotiating lower interest rates or a longer repayment period.
-They organize your plan so you make a single monthly payment to the agency, and the agency pays your creditors.
+They organize your plan so you make a single monthly payment to the credit counseling agency, and the agency pays your creditors.
 You may have to pay a small fee for this service, and the plan might require you to close your cards.

 A debt management plan is best for those who can’t qualify for a low-interest credit card consolidation loan on their own.
-Otherwise, you may be able to save money and keep your accounts open by using a debt consolidation loan.

 The U.S. Department of Justice has an approved list of nonprofit credit counseling agencies, and you can also find a credit counselor from the National Foundation for Credit Counseling or the Financial Counseling Association of America.